 The Center is pleased to announce that Kristen Tetteh has joined the Center’s Advisory Board.
 Kristen is the Director of Communication for the Washington Global Health Alliance (WGHA).
 Kristen co-founded WGHA’s Party for the Health of it, to inspire young people to get involved in global health issues.
 Board member Read Smith has decided step down, after serving for several years.
 Over the summer, we’ve had several new staff members join the Center.
 Research Assistant Kara Whitman and Clerical Assistant Danielle Hurd are based out of the Center’s Pullman Office.
 The Center’s also brought on Project Assistant Raquel Espinosa, a recent graduate of the UW Evans School, and Intern Esther Ham, a UW Law student.
 Intern Megan Bunch has left the Center after graduating from UW Evans, to accept a fellowship at the Washington State Legislature.
 Welcome to the new faces and best wishes to those who are moving on!

 Gifts from individuals and organizations provide the financial independence that reinforces the Center’s neutrality and ability to quickly respond to areas of need.
 Through the Center, the universities are contributing to the resolution of important and thorny policy challenges.
 Please remember the Center in your year-end giving.
 Your gift is eligible for donor credit at WSU and/or UW and matched up to $75,000/year by the Bill and Melinda Gates Foundation.
 Gifts of $1,000 or more qualify you for the Chairman’s Circle (a group of the Center’s most dedicated supporters) and complimentary invitation to events like the Chairman’s Circle and Stateswomanship luncheons described above.
 The Center has also launched its Endowment for Excellence Campaign, to support the Center’s long-term priorities and provide stability.
-The easiest way to donate is online by clicking here, or you can contact the Center at (509) 335-2937 or E-mail.
+The easiest way to donate is online, or you can contact the Center at (509) 335-2937 or E-mail.